 - Establish, maintain and manage our relationship with you, including by providing ministry services and fulfilling orders that have been requested;

 - Be able to review the products and services that we provide to you so that we may work to improve our products and services;

 - Be able to comply with your requests;

 - Protect us against error, fraud, theft and damage to our property; and

-• Enable us to comply with applicable law or regulatory process (for example, we may collect personal information to satisfy the obligations imposed on us by various regulators).
+- Enable us to comply with applicable law or regulatory process (for example, we may collect personal information to satisfy the obligations imposed on us by various regulators).

-- Communicate with you about our ministry and resources which may be of interest to you.
+- Communicate with you about our ministry and resources, which may be of interest to you.

 Please note that we may collect, use or disclose your personal information without your knowledge or consent where we are permitted or required by applicable law or regulatory requirements to do so.

 BGEA UK uses Internet Encryption Software, Secure Socket Layer (SSL) Protocol when collecting or transferring sensitive data such as credit card information.
-Any information you enter is encrypted at your browser, sent over the public Internet in encrypted form, and then de-crypted at our server.
+Any information you enter is encrypted at your browser, sent over the public Internet in encrypted form, and then decrypted at our server.
 Once we receive your credit card information, it is accessible only to a small number of trusted BGEA UK employees who have been specially trained in processing this information.

 Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while this website strives to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once this website receives your transmission, we make commercially reasonable efforts to ensure its security on our systems.

 The security of your personal information is important to us.
-Please advise us immediately of any incident involving the loss of or unauthorized access to or disclosure of personal information that is in our custody or control.
+Please advise us immediately of any incident involving the loss of or unauthorised access to or disclosure of personal information that is in our custody or control.

-You can ask about personal information we have about you, in accordance with the Data Protection Act 1998.
-If you want to review, verify or correct your personal information, please contact us in writing at firstname.lastname@example.org.
+Access to Your Personal Information: You can ask about personal information we have about you, in accordance with the Data Protection Act 1998 or other legislation.
+If you want to review or verify your personal information, please contact us in writing at firstname.lastname@example.org.

+When contacting us about your personal information, we may request specific information from you to confirm your identity and right to access, as well as to search for and provide you with the personal information that we hold about you.
 Your right to access the personal information that we hold about you is not absolute.
 There may be instances where applicable law or regulatory requirements allow or require us to refuse to provide some or all of the personal information that we hold about you.
 In addition, the personal information may have been destroyed, erased or made anonymous in accordance with our record retention obligations and practices.
 In the event that we cannot provide you with access to your personal information, we will inform you of the reasons why, subject to any legal or regulatory restrictions.